Villiger at St Josephs University

 Be respectful to one another.

-Rounds should NOT have any theory arguments.
+Rounds should not have any theory arguments.

-Parent Judge who has been judging public forum debates.
+I am a Flay Judge who has been judging public forum debates.
 I am an engineer and have been working in this capacity for over 25 years.
 Participants should produce evidence and data to backup arguments.

 It would be best if you did not talk faster than conversational speed.
 I will vote on the issues each side raises in the round, so please try to listen to each other and respond to the arguments you are hearing.
 I believe the best debaters are those who are respectful while still showing their arguments to be superior.
 It is important to me that you explain logically why your impact will happen.
 It is important to me that you understand the topic and that you try to persuade me that you believe in your argument.